Your Updated Guide To Jewry Duty

 2ndFriday: T.G.I.Shabbes: A wine & cheese musical celebration to welcome Shabbat and the weekend at 6:15pm

-4thFriday: Shabbes dinner usually at a member’s home – Jewry Duty will host, but needn’t necessarily provide dinner.
+4thFriday: Shabbes dinner usually at a member’s home – the host/hostess can count this event as one of the Jewry Duty commitments.
 6:30pm

-5thFriday (if there is one): “Leader’s Choice” at 7:30pm.
+5thFriday (in month’s when there is one): “Leader’s Choice”, 7:30pm.
 (This could be a kumzitz, a discussion, a service, or something else).

-1stSaturday of the month: Bagel and Bible study at 9:30am; Service at 10:30.
+1stSaturday of the month: Bagel and Bible study at 9:30am; abbreviated Shabbat service at 10:30.
 Those signed up for Jewry Duty bring bagels and whatever fixings they wish for a breakfast study, as well as kiddush.

 All other Saturday mornings: Service at 10:00am